cp-jose/cp-jose.github.io/_posts/2016-06-11-Commencement-and-back-to-Europe.md

 layout: post
 ---

-After the commencement ceremony it was time to pack.
+After the commencement ceremony it is time to pack.
 When I came to the USA, I knew that by the end of my PhD I could be tempted to 'stick around for a while', but after careful thinking I'm determined to start my post-doc career back in the old continent.